-12.4.4 Make-up Examinations
+12.4.3 Make-up Examinations

-- 12.4.4.1 Should a student cannot sit for an examination owing to mitigating reasons, s/he may apply for make-up examination.
-Applications will be considered on a case-by-case basis by the Registrar and students should not assume that make-up examinations will be granted once they have submitted the application with the stated grounds. - 12.4.4.2 Approval for make-up examinations may be granted for - (a) serious medical reasons, such as the student is hospitalized, has contracted a highly contagious disease or is under home care following serious medical conditions or surgical procedures; or - (b) fulfilling civic duties, such as being summoned/ empanelled as juror/witness, attending court hearing, etc.; or - (c) rare and mitigating factors that are beyond the students' control, such as death or serious illness of an immediate family member of the student; or
+- 12.4.3.1 Should a student cannot sit for an examination owing to mitigating reasons, s/he may apply for make-up examination.
+Applications will be considered on a case-by-case basis by the Registrar and students should not assume that make-up examinations will be granted once they have submitted the application with the stated grounds. - 12.4.3.2 Approval for make-up examinations may be granted for - (a) hospitalization due to serious medical reasons, contraction with a highly contagious disease or undergoing home care following serious medical conditions or surgical procedures; or - (b) fulfilling civic duties, such as being summoned/ empanelled as juror/witness, attending court hearing, etc.; or - (c) rare and mitigating factors that are beyond the students' control, such as death or serious illness of an immediate family member of the student; or

-- (d) other justifications, such as special situations pertinent to the COVID-19 or other pandemics, sitting for civil service common recruitment examinations, representing the University or Hong Kong to partake in activities, etc. - 12.4.4.3 In case of approval, a make-up examination will usually be arranged within two weeks after the end of the examination period.
+- (d) other justifications, such as sitting for civil service common recruitment examinations, representing the University or Hong Kong to partake in activities, etc. - 12.4.3.3 In case of approval, a make-up examination will usually be arranged within two weeks after the end of the examination period.
 However, the University cannot guarantee that make-up examination can be arranged.
-Students may need to sit for the examination of the same module in the following semester or academic year. - 12.4.4.4 Other assessment tools, whichever are deemed appropriate, may be used to assess a student's performance if taking part in an examination in the following semester/academic year is not feasible (e.g. in the case of final year students). - 12.4.4.5 Individual teachers can exercise their discretion and professional judgment to decide if marks should be deducted from the make-up examination to assure fairness to students who attended the regularly scheduled examination. - 12.4.4.6 Application for make-up examinations must be taken out within three working days after the original examination is held. - 12.4.4.7 Fees and charges apply to application for make-up examination.
+Students may need to sit for the examination of the same module in the following semester or academic year. - 12.4.3.4 Other assessment tools, whichever are deemed appropriate, may be used to assess a student's performance if taking part in an examination in the following semester/academic year is not feasible (e.g. in the case of final year students). - 12.4.3.5 Individual teachers can exercise their discretion and professional judgment to decide if marks should be deducted from the make-up examination to assure fairness to students who attended the regularly scheduled examination. - 12.4.3.6 Application for make-up examinations must be submitted to the Registry within three working days after the original examination is held. - 12.4.3.7 Fees and charges apply to application for make-up examination.

-12.4.5 Examination for Students with Special Education Needs (SEN)
+12.4.4 Examination for Students with Special Education Needs (SEN)

-- 12.4.5.1 Students with special education needs due to physical or other learning disabilities can request for special examination arrangements. - 12.4.5.2 Students with chronic physical or learning disabilities should submit their applications for special examination arrangements in writing within the first month of their first semester of studies at the University. - 12.4.5.3 Should a student suffer from permanent or temporary disabilities amid his/her study at the University, s/he should submit the application for special examination arrangements within one month after the disabilities/ illness/injury is diagnosed. - 12.4.5.4 The application has to be supported by an up-to-date medical/assessment report issued by the Hospital Authority, Department of Health, Education Bureau (EDB) or other registered medical or professional practitioners (e.g. speech therapists, audiologists, The medical/assessment report submitted etc.). should prove the special needs of the student concerned and state the special examination arrangements required. - 12.4.5.5 The University will try its utmost to meet the special education needs of students with due diligence but there is no guarantee that every SEN can be met.
+- 12.4.4.1 Students with special education needs due to physical or other learning disabilities can request for special examination arrangements by submitting their applications with relevant supporting documents to the Student Affairs Office by the stipulated deadline. - 12.4.4.2 Should a student suffer from permanent or temporary disabilities amid his/her study at the University, s/he should submit the application for special examination arrangements within one month after the disabilities/illness/injury is diagnosed. - 12.4.4.3 The application for special examination arrangements has to be supported by an up-to-date medical/ assessment report issued by the Hospital Authority, Department of Health, Education Bureau (EDB) or other registered medical or professional practitioners (e.g. speech therapists, audiologists, etc.).
+The medical/assessment report submitted should prove the special needs of the student concerned and state the special examination arrangements required. - 12.4.4.4 The University will try its utmost to meet the special education needs of students with due diligence but there is no guarantee that every SEN can be met.